jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

 A skeleton for this part is given in the file [`Option.scala`](src/main/scala/Option.scala) of the exercise files.

-In last week’s exercises, we use a custom type `LookupResult` for the result of looking up in a context:
+In last week's exercises, we use a custom type `LookupResult` for the result of looking up in a context:

 ```scala
 enum LookupResult: